erinspix/Regex-Tutorial/README.md

 [a-z0-9_.-]: Matches lowercase letters (a-z), digits (0-9), underscores (_), periods (.), and hyphens (-).
 [\da-z.-]: Matches digits (\d), lowercase letters (a-z), periods (.), and hyphens (-).
 These expressions ensure that only valid characters are included at specific parts of the email address.

+In both regex patterns, bracket expressions define allowed characters in the email and password.

 ### Greedy and Lazy Match
 Regex quantifiers can be either greedy or lazy: